-(a) Park Maintenance Workers may be required to perform streets and parks snow removal during their regular work shifts.
+(a) Park Maintenance Workers may be required to perform streets and parks snow removal during their regular work Shifts.

-(b) When deemed necessary by the Park Maintenance Supervisor, or his/her designee, Park Maintenance Workers voluntarily performing snow removal afterhours (outside of their regular work shift), shall continue to perform snow removal work when their afterhours work continued into their regular work hours.
+(b) When deemed necessary by the Park Maintenance Supervisor, or their his/her designee, Park Maintenance Workers voluntarily performing snow removal afterhours (outside of their regular work Shift), shall continue to perform snow removal work when their afterhours work continued into their regular work hours.

-(c) Park Maintenance Workers shall be granted priority and shall be utilized, before Public Works and Utilities Department employees who are not in the Street Maintenance Division, to work both regular and afterhours snow removal hours.
+(c) Park Maintenance Workers shall be granted priority and shall be utilized before Public Works and Utilities Department employees to work both regular and afterhours snow removal hours.